• Skip to main content

 Vegan Scottish Tea Scones by Tinned Tomatoes

 Light and fluffy Scottish scones with a good rise made to a vegan recipe.
-Perfect for a teatime treat with dairy-free spread and jam.
+Perfect for a teatime treat with a dairy-free spread and jam.

 Chai Spiced Cinnamon Scones by My Darling Vegan